Damages Claims for the Negligent Failure to Diagnose Cancer

 Everyone has seen or heard the public-service ads encouraging people to prevent cancer through regular checkups and early detection.
 But what if you go in for a checkup and your doctor doesn’t order the right tests?
 Or if the radiologist misses the signs of a tumor on your film?

 Cancer metastasizes and kills people when it spreads over time and attacks inoperable tissues or circulatory systems.
-If you're faced with the possibility that the negligent failure to diagnose cancer in time for effective treatment led to a death or disability in your family, you should discuss your legal options with an experienced medical malpractice attorney.
-Contact Miller & Wagner in Portland for a free consultation.
+If you’re faced with the possibility that the negligent failure to diagnose cancer in time for effective treatment led to a death or disability in your family, you should discuss your legal options with an experienced medical malpractice attorney.

 It’s not strictly accurate to discuss medical malpractice claims involving cancer in terms of misdiagnosis.
 An accurate diagnosis of a serious malignancy eventually arrives in nearly every case.
 The legal question is whether the diagnosis would have been made in time to save the patient if the physician had observed applicable standards of care.